 This setting specifies the UDP port that the console will listen to for OSC receiving strings.
+Multiple ports can be assigned.
+A space needs to be used to separate the addresses.

 Note: ETC recommends using 8000 and 8001 respectively for port numbers.
 Remember that when setting port numbers on your external device that they should be set to the opposite of what Eos is set.
 For example, if {OSC TX Port Number} on Eos is set to 8000, then the RX (incoming) port on your external device needs to be set to 8000, and vice versa.